pecca86/java-masterclass/Readme.md

 ### replaceAll
 - replaceAll("[ab]", "X") would replace alla 'a' and 'b' with 'X'
 - myString.replaceAll("[23][a-z]", "REPLACED")); >> Replaces all 2 or 3 that are preceded by 'a' or 'z' with the string 'REPLACED'

+### Pattern
+- Commonly used with Matcher
+- Best use case, if the pattern will be checked in many places